Jihye Moon

 “Implementing Film Projects in Foreign Language Classrooms.”
 Invited Speaker, The ACTFL Cinema Special Interest Group Webinar, September 2022.

 “Implementing Project-Based Learning in Korean Language Classrooms.”
-Keynote Speaker.
-The Annual Korean Language Teachers’ Virtual Conference, Foundation for Korean Language & Culture in the USA, November 2021.
+Keynote Speaker, The Annual Korean Language Teachers’ Conference, Foundation for Korean Language and Culture in the USA, November 2021.

 “Aligning Assessments with the ACTFL Standards for Foreign Language Learning.”
 Invited Speaker.
 The STARTALK Professional Development Webinar, October 2021.

 “Differentiated Instruction for Heritage and Non-Heritage Learners of Korean.”
 Keynote Speaker.
-The Annual Korean Language Teachers’ Conference, Foundation for Korean Language & Culture in the USA, Los Angeles, December 2019.
+The Annual Korean Language Teachers’ Conference, Foundation for Korean Language and Culture in the USA, Los Angeles, December 2019.

 Opening Night for EuroAsia Shorts 2019, Panel Discussant, The Korean Cultural Center & Austrian Cultural Forum, Washington, D.C., June 2019.